rohithegde/rohithegde.github.com/_posts/2021-05-09-5-career-tips-for-software-engineer.md

 ## Five minor tips

-**6. Take pride in your contribution to work while remaining humble enough to acknowledge others**
+**6. Take pride in your contribution to work while remaining humble enough to learn from criticism**

 > “Try and leave this world a little better than you found it.” - Robert Stephenson Smyth Baden-Powell